Previous dayApril 24, 2026Next day

 16.2 km---✓ ReviewedUSGS →

-On April 24, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 28 km NNW of Old Harbor, Alaska at 18:13 UTC.
+Seismographs logged a magnitude 2.0 earthquake 28 km NNW of Old Harbor, Alaska with origin time 18:13 UTC on April 24, 2026.
 Coming 17 hours after a magnitude 2.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 16.2 km, the event was shallow crustal.
+The event originated approximately 16.2 km below the surface, classifying it as shallow crustal.
 Coordinates: 57.446°, -153.465°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: